melibe23/budget-cypress-exercise/e2e/README.md

 > As a user

-> I want to add category, description, and value to the table
+> I want to add category, description, and a value to the table

 > So I can see my income/outcome reflected in the table

+#### Feature: Add button is still disabled when user adds a string in the value field ####

+> As a user

+> I want not to be able to add category, description, and value if in value field a string was entered

+> So I can only see numbers in the amount column

 #### Feature: Incomes are updated in Total Inflow field ####